 Fulbright Summer Institute in the United Kingdom

-The US-UK Fulbright Commission offers special Summer Institutes for US citizens to come to the UK.
-These summer programs provide the opportunity for US undergraduates, with at least two years of undergraduate study left to complete, to come to the UK on a three, four, five or six week academic and cultural summer program.
-Participants will get the opportunity to experience an exciting academic program at a highly regarded UK University, explore the culture, heritage and history of the UK and develop their academic ability by improving presentation, research and communication skills.
+The US-UK Fulbright Commission offers specialized Summer Institutes for US citizens to come to the UK.
+These summer programs provide the opportunity for US undergraduates, with at least two years of undergraduate study left to complete, to go to the UK on a three, four, five or six week academic and cultural summer program.
+Participants will get the opportunity to experience an exciting academic program at a highly regarded UK University, explore the culture, heritage, and history of the UK and develop their academic ability by improving presentation, research and communication skills.

 Fund for Education Abroad